Societatea-Hermes/hermes-on-kubernetes/terraform/vaultwarden/README.md

 The **Hermes admin** account needs to be used for all of these operations, as most of the required information can be found by using it.

 We have Google Workspaces for Nonprofits which provides us with 100TB of Google Drive storage.
 Thanks to that, we configure the backups to be saved to a folder in Google Drive.
 The **Hermes admin** account has a `Backups/Vaultwarden` folder in which everything is stored.
-The `hermes-bot` service account is used to do the uploading, and you can generate a new key by going [here](https://console.cloud.google.com/iam-admin/serviceaccounts/) and choosing the `hermes-bot` service account.Domain-wide Delegation is used in the [admin console](admin.google.com) to give `hermes-bot` the necessary permissions to access Google Drives.
+The `hermes-bot` service account is used to do the uploading, and you can generate a new key by going [here](https://console.cloud.google.com/iam-admin/serviceaccounts/) and choosing the `hermes-bot` service account.
+Domain-wide Delegation is used in the [admin console](admin.google.com) to give `hermes-bot` the necessary permissions to access Google Drives.

 ## Files
 - main.tf holds the actual terraform script